F1 2026 driver line-ups: new-look grid is confirmed for next season

 If there was any doubt remaining, 2025 has proven Max Verstappen’s calibre, as he took the F1 championship to the wire despite his Red Bull being inferior to the McLarens for most of the season.

-He’ll be back at the team next year, despite rumours of a move, fuelled by the performance of his car; questions over the performance of Red Bull’s new powertrain for 2026; the departure of Adrian Newey; and a strained relationship between Verstappen’s father Jos and former team principal Christian Horner.
+He’s back at the team this year, despite rumours of a move fuelled by the underwhelming performance of his car; questions over the performance of Red Bull’s new powertrain for 2026; the departure of Adrian Newey; and a strained relationship between Verstappen’s father Jos and former team principal Christian Horner.

 Mercedes boss Toto Wolff admitting that he had spoken to Verstappen about a deal.
 Red Bull’s faltering performance even led to suggestions that the four-time champion could activate a performance-related break clause in his contract, which runs to 2028.

-Verstappen has wrestled the car to seven victories this season, while team-mate Yuki Tsunoda has frequently languished in the bottom half of the grid.
+Verstappen has wrestled the car to seven victories last season, while team-mate Yuki Tsunoda has frequently languished in the bottom half of the grid.

 Related article

 He’s far from the first driver to struggle alongside the Dutchman, and far from the first to be demoted as a result.
-In 2026, his seat will be taken by Isack Hadjar after a stunning debut season in F1 with Racing Bulls, where he outclassed his more experienced team-mate Liam Lawson.
+In 2026, his seat has been taken by Isack Hadjar after a stunning debut season in F1 with Racing Bulls, where he outclassed his more experienced team-mate Liam Lawson.

 With a brand new car, can he become the team-mate to get on terms with Verstappen?